isc-projects/bind9/doc/arm/reference.rst

 ``NXDOMAIN``
-   The domain undefined response is encoded by a CNAME whose target is the root domain (.)
+   The domain undefined response is encoded by a CNAME whose target is the root domain (.).

 ``NODATA``
-   The empty set of resource records is specified by CNAME whose target is the wildcard top-level domain (``*.``).
+   The empty set of resource records is specified by a CNAME whose target is the wildcard top-level domain (``*.``).
 It rewrites the response to NODATA or ANCOUNT=0.

 ``Local Data``
    A set of ordinary DNS records can be used to answer queries.
-Queries for record types not the set are answered with NODATA.
+Queries for record types not in the set are answered with NODATA.

    A special form of local data is a CNAME whose target is a wildcard such as \*.example.com.
-It is used as if were an ordinary CNAME after the asterisk (\*) has been replaced with the query name.
-The purpose for this special form is query logging in the walled garden's authority DNS server.
+It is used as if an ordinary CNAME after the asterisk (\*) has been replaced with the query name.
+   This special form is useful for query logging in the walled garden's authoritative DNS server.

 All of the actions specified in all of the individual records in a policy zone can be overridden with a ``policy`` clause in the